zendranm/portfolio-app/README.md

 1. Add gradient to primary color panels.
 2. Change font for sectionTitles (and maybe in general too).
 3. Add loading screen when images load.
-4. ?Add sliding in sectionTitles animation on scroll?
+4. Add sliding in sectionTitles animation on scroll
 5. Prepare svg version of main photo.
 6. Prepare image for about me section.
 7. ?Add webpack?